 It was also one of the earliest Chinese texts to cover topics of Chinese geography and topography.
 This book was written under the support of Liu An, Prince of Huainan.

 The book refers to the study of methods and assumptions made in studying Chinese history.
-The Huainanzi is articulation of Western Han philosophy and statecraft.
+The Huainanzi is the articulation of Western Han philosophy and statecraft.
 The text is on “all that a modern monarch needs to know,” it further emphasizes rigorous self-cultivation and mental discipline.

 Romance of the Three Kingdoms